resource0x/concert0x/doodle-script.md

 The reason why this glue works is this: each scale induces a kind of vector field (or: **landscape**) of tensions / resolutions, with the forces of attraction acting between some notes.
 As an example, you can play C major chord and hit F# in the right hand - it will want to go (resolve) to G. You have to experiment to find out how this field works for every note.

 The scales having the same intervalic structure, but starting on different notes, constitute the class of equivalence called "scale category".
-Example of scale category: major scale, having the following structure: `x +2c +2c +1c +2c +2c +2c`, where starting point x is a parameter.
+Example of scale category: major scale, corresponds to the following sequence of intervals: `x +2c +2c +1c +2c +2c +2c`, where starting point x is a parameter.
 For every x, we can build scale instance xM having x as a starting note (root), e.g. C#M is a major scale starting on note C#.

 In doodle script, we have all commonly used scales (pre)defined in terms of note properties rather than intervals.
 E.g. Major scale is defined as an array of 12 note types: `k c s c k s c k c s c s`.
 We can create an instance: `MajorScale.getInstance("c")`, and redirect all requests for step calculations to this instance; runtime is doing it behind the scenes while processing the notation.